Data Scientist or data science

 Some consumers, for example, desire a datasource-agnostic service that relies on open source libraries.
 Others appreciate the speed of machine learning algorithms that are stored in a database.

-Who Is Charge Of The Data Science Process?
+Who Is Charge Of The data or Data Science Process?

 Data science initiatives are generally handled by these three categories of managers in most organizations: